 The delivered goods shall remain the property of the supplier until all claims of the supplier arising from the business relationship have been settled in full.
 This shall also apply if the purchase price for individual deliveries has already been paid.
 The customer may only dispose of goods subject to retention of title in the ordinary course of business.

 If the goods are processed, combined or mixed, the retention of title shall also extend to the items produced therefrom.
-The treatment or processing of goods subject to retention of title shall be deemed to have been carried out on behalf of the supplier, without any liabilities arising for him from this.
+The handling or processing of goods subject to retention of title shall be deemed to have been carried out on behalf of the supplier, without any liabilities arising for him from this.
 In this respect, the supplier is a dealer.
 The customer hereby assigns his ownership or co-ownership rights to the processed, combined or mixed items as well as his claims for return to the supplier.
 The supplier accepts the assignment.
 He shall store the goods in his possession and subject to retention of title free of charge for the supplier.

 § 5 Prices, shipping costs and transfer of risk